-A rule that postpones losses if you buy replacement shares around the same time.
+The wash sale rule postpones losses if you buy replacement shares around the same time.

-When the value of your stock goes down you get that sinking feeling — you’ve lost money.
-But the tax law doesn’t allow that loss until you sell the stock.
+When the value of an investment goes down you get that sinking feeling — you’ve lost money.
+But the tax law doesn’t allow that loss until you sell the investment.
 In a way that’s good, because it means you can control the timing of your deduction, taking it when the benefit is the greatest.

 The problem is, you may have a conflict.
-You want to deduct the loss, but you also want to keep the stock because you think it’s going to bounce back.
-It’s tempting to think you can sell the stock and claim the loss, then buy it back right away.
+You want to deduct the loss, but also want to keep the investment because you think it’s going to bounce back.
+It’s tempting to think you can sell it and claim the loss, then buy it back right away.
 And that’s where the wash sale rule comes in.
-If you buy replacement stock shortly after the sale — or shortly before the sale — you can’t deduct your loss.
+If you replace the investment shortly after the sale — or shortly before the sale — this rule can prevent you from deducting your loss.

-In general you have a wash sale if you sell stock at a loss, and buy substantially identical securities within 30 days before or after the sale.
+In general you have a wash sale if you sell a specified asset at a loss, and buy substantially identical securities within 30 days before or after the sale.